 In a 2012 study, researchers examined the immune system of “germ-free” mice who had been bred to lack gut bacteria, and compared them to mice with normal exposure to microbes.
 (8) They found that the germ-free mice had significantly more inflammation in the lungs and colon, similar to that found in humans with asthma and colitis, due to hyperactivity of specific T cells that have been linked to these conditions in both mice and humans.

-What is most interesting about these results is that if the germ-free mice were exposed to microbes during the first few weeks of life, they eventually developed a normalized immune system and avoided inflammatory disease.
 On the other hand, those germ-free mice exposed later as adults never recovered a fully functioning immune system.
 This demonstrates a crucial time period during early life where the immune system must be properly conditioned in order to function normally.
 Of course, this effect needs to be demonstrated in humans, but these preliminary results are promising for the study of inflammatory disease development.